trewknowledge/GDPR/README.txt

 * Consent management.
 * Cookie Preference management & activation toggles
-* Rights to erasure & deletion of data with confirmation email
+* Rights to erasure & deletion of data with a confirmation email
 * Re-assignment of user data on erasure request & pseudonymization of user data
 * Data Processor settings and publishing of contact information
 * Right to access data from admin dashboard and export